 During my years at the Open University I have contributed written, film and multi-media material to a wide range of psychology courses, including Introductory, Cognitive, Social and Biological Psychology, and have authored several textbooks widely outside the OU, including Roth et.al.
 (2010) 'The Autism Spectrum in the 21st Century: Exploring Psychology, Biology and Practice'.

-I chaired the production and presentation of the course DSE202 Introduction to Psychology and made extensive contributions to its successor, DSE212 Exploring Psychology and to DXR222, the psychology project module taught as a residential school.
-I chaired the production and since 2009, the presentation of SK124, Understanding the Autism Spectrum, a module which has been studied by more than 7000 students, including a substantial number with personal and/or professional interests in autism.
-With SK124 in its last presentation this year (2018), I have launched a new Badged Open Course ‘Understanding the Autism Spectrum’:
+I chaired the production and presentation of the course DSE202 Introduction to Psychology and contributed to successor courses, DSE212 Exploring Psychology and the psychology project module DXR222.
+I chaired the production and presentation of SK124, Understanding the Autism Spectrum, a module studied by more than 8000 students 2009-2018, including a substantial number with personal and/or professional interests in autism.
+In 2018 I launched a new Badged Open Course ‘Understanding Autism’: